-Section 5 - Electives
+Section 5 - Free Electives

-Article 5 - Electives and admission requirements
+Article 5 - Free Electives and admission requirements

-- 1. Electives, within the meaning of sections 2, 3 and 4 of appendix 1, can be offered by the Faculty of Industrial Design Engineering or by another faculty within or outside the Netherlands at a level comparable to that of the faculty of Industrial Design Engineering of TU Delft.
+- 1. Free Electives, within the meaning of sections 2, 3 and 4 of appendix 1, can be offered by the Faculty of Industrial Design Engineering or by another faculty in the Netherlands or outside16 the Netherlands (exchange semester) at a level comparable to that of the faculty of Industrial Design Engineering of TU Delft.
 An exception to this regulation applies to an elective of any faculty which is similar to an elective at the IDE Faculty, e.g., an internship; such an elective can only be done at the IDE Faculty as an IDE elective (see also Article 11a of the TER). - 2.
-Courses of the IDE Master's programmes that a student did not choose may be taken as an elective except for the courses referred to as 'Master's specific projects' (according to Sections 2, 3, and 4). - 3.
-A student may choose to include a full semester of a different IDE Master's programme as the elective semester in his Master's programme (third semester), including the 'Master's specific project' of that different Master's programme (according to Sections 2, 3, and 4), under the condition that the student is admissible to that other IDE Master's programme. - 4.
+Next to the offer of IDE faculty electives, students are allowed to take extra programme specific electives of the own and the other IDE MSc programmes as part of their free elective space. - 3.
+Following programme core courses and/or Design Studios from an IDE MSc programme other than the one for which the student has an active enrolment, is not allowed. - 4.
 The elective space of the IDE Master's programme may be filled with maximum one internship with a study load of 15 EC. - 5.
+The elective space of the IDE Master's programme may be filled with a maximum of 6 EC language course(s). - 6.
 For electives admission, in addition to the general Master's admission requirements in accordance with Article 5 of the Teaching and Examination Regulations, extra requirements may occur.
 Only the responsible examiner may lay down requirements in consultation with the Director of Education.
 The description in the Study Guide of the elective in question states the admission requirements.